Artchibald/react-interview-cheat-sheet/README.md

 # React Redux

 React Redux is the official React binding for Redux.
 It lets your React components read data from a Redux store, and dispatch actions to the store to update data.
+Redux is one of the most trending libraries for front-end development in today’s marketplace.
+It is a predictable state container for JavaScript applications and is used for the entire applications state management.
+Applications developed with Redux are easy to test and can run in different environments showing consistent behavior.

 # React Router